 - Is there a particular method of growing you want to try out?

-- What can you grow that you will enjoy growing?
+- What will you enjoy growing?

 - What size do I want my garden, and where do I want it?

-Picking a spot to plot!
+Picking a spot to plot

 Analyze how much sun the growing area receives.
-It is important to make sure that at a minimum your garden receives 4-5 hours of sun to grow things like leaf vegetables, and around 7-8 hours to grow things like tomatoes, peppers, cucumbers etc. Here is a video we did on the importance of picking the right spot.
+It is important to make sure that at a minimum your garden receives 4-5 hours of sun to grow things like leaf vegetables, and around 7-8 hours to grow things like tomatoes, peppers, cucumbers, etc. Here is a video we did on the importance of picking the right spot.
 Just like in real estate, location, location, location is important!

-Meet your soil..
+Meet your soil